LSSTDESC/CLCosmo_Sim/README.md

 # CLCosmo_Sim repository

+Authors: C. Payerne, Z. Zhang, C. Combet, M. Aguena, T. Guillemin, M. Ricci, S. Vitenti

-Cluster cosmology analysis using DESC tools and simulations
+Cluster cosmology analysis using DESC tools and simulations.
+This repository presents the codes that are used in the DESC project "Impact of modeling and observational systematics from cluster lensing and abundance"

 # Modeling
 In the /modeling directory